-We collected pre-operative patient characteristics including patient age, Charlson comorbidity index (CCI), type 2 diabetes, obesity (BMI≥35), prior incontinence procedure, type of prostatectomy and type/number of pre-operative pads.
-Postoperative data collected included number of incontinence pads required per day (determined by most recent follow-up visit), global patient satisfaction and 90-day complications (classified by Clavien grade).
-Our primary outcome measure was failure to achieve continence defined as 1 or less pads postoperatively if preoperative pads were equal or greater than 2 or no pads if preoperative pads used was 1.
+We collected preoperative patient characteristics, including patient age, Charlson comorbidity index (CCI), type 2 diabetes, obesity (body mass index [BMI] ≥35), prior incontinence procedure, type of prostatectomy, and type/number of preoperative pads.
+Postoperative data collected included number of incontinence pads required per day (determined by most recent followup visit), global patient satisfaction, and 90-day complications (classified by Clavien grade).
+Our primary outcome measure was failure to achieve continence, defined as ≤1 pads postoperatively if preoperative pads were equal or greater than two or no pads if preoperative pads used was one.
 Secondary outcome measures included change in the number of postoperative pads and patient satisfaction based on a global assessment question ("Are you satisfied with the results of your surgery?").